Rey Bucanero: Professional wrestling career

-Ortiz made his in-ring debut on November 18, 1991, at the age of 17, as the wrestling masked character "Rey Bucanero Jr." ("Buccaneer King Jr.").
-Records are unclear if there was a wrestler known as "Rey Bucanero".
-He performed as "Rey Bucanero Jr." from 1991 through 1994, working primarily smaller shows in Puebla City and other smaller venues.
-In 1995 he briefly wrestle as "El Hijo de Pirata Morgan" and "Pirata Morgan Jr.", but that stint did not last long, leaving those names behind him on case his uncle Pedro Ortiz's sons wanted to follow in his footsteps when they got older and wanted to wrestle as Pirata Morgan Jr. and El Hijo de Pirata Morgan.
+Consejo Mundial de Lucha Libre (1992–2026)

-In 1995 he shortened his ring name to simply "Rey Bucanero".
-The first indication that CMLL had faith in the Rey Bucanero character came in 1996 when the promotion teamed him up with Emilio Charles Jr. for the 1996 Gran Alternativa tournament, which the duo won by defeating Héctor Garza and Mr. Niebla in the finals.
-The two were joined by El Satánico and together the trio defeated Apolo Dantés, Black Warrior, and Dr. Wagner Jr. in a tournament to win the vacant CMLL World Trios Championship.
-Their reign only lasted 39 days as they lost the championship to Atlantis, Lizmark and Mr. Niebla on April 29, 1997.
+Early years (1992–1999)

-In late 1998 Ortiz was one of many Mexican wrestlers who began working for the World Wrestling Federation (WWF, now known as WWE) as part of the WWF Super Astros show, WWF's attempt to expand into the Latin American markets.
-On Super Astros Ortiz was known under the ring name Rey "Pirata" Ortiz and wrestled without his mask on.
-He later stated that he wished the WWF had more respect for the mask, but that a paycheck was a paycheck so he did not complain about it.
-His stint on Super Astros ended in early 1999.
+After initially working for the Universal Wrestling Federation (UWF) in Japan, he made his debut for Consejo Mundial de Lucha Libre (CMLL) on September 20, 1992, teaming with El Acma in a loss to Olímpico and Olímpus.
+He performed as "Rey Bucanero Jr." until 1994, working primarily smaller shows in Puebla and other smaller venues.
+In 1995, he briefly wrestled as "El Hijo de Pirata Morgan" and "Pirata Morgan Jr.", but that stint did not last long, leaving those names behind him in case his uncle Pedro Ortiz's sons wanted to follow in his footsteps when they got older and wanted to wrestle as Pirata Morgan Jr. and El Hijo de Pirata Morgan; he instead shortened his ring name to "Rey Bucanero".

-Months after he returned to CMLL full-time Rey Bucanero was one of eight competitors in a Ruleta de la Muerte ("Roulette of death"), or "Losers advance" tournament.
-After losing the first two matches Rey Bucanero faced Shocker in the finals with both wrestlers putting their mask on the line under Lucha de Apuestas. or "bet match", rules.
-In the end Shocker pinned Rey Bucanero, forcing Bucanero to remove his mask and never wear it again.
+In 1996, CMLL paired Bucanero with Emilio Charles Jr. for that year's Torneo Gran Alternativa ("Great Alternative Tournament"), in which a rookie teams with a more experienced wrestler.
+The duo was victorious, defeating Héctor Garza and Mr. Niebla in the finals.
+They were subsequently joined by El Satánico and, at Homenaje a Salvador Lutteroth ("Homage to Salvador Lutteroth") on March 21, 1997, the trio defeated Apolo Dantés, Black Warrior and Dr. Wagner Jr. in a tournament to win the vacant CMLL World Trios Championship.
+Their reign only lasted 39 days, as they lost the championship to Atlantis, Lizmark and Mr. Niebla on April 29.
+On July 17, 1999, he was one of eight competitors in a Ruleta de la Muerte ("Roulette of Death") or "losers advance" tournament.
+After losing the first two matches, he faced Shocker in the finals, with both wrestlers putting their mask on the line under Lucha de Apuestas ("bet match") rules.
+Shocker pinned Rey Bucanero, forcing him to remove his mask and never wear it again.